fantasycalendar/FoundryVTT-Sequencer/docs/crosshair.md

 In the case of snapping, this is determined by the core Foundry constant `CONST.GRID_SNAPPING_MODES`, this contains the binary number relating to how anything will snap on the scene grid.

-If you set `snap.position` to `CONST.GRID_SNAPPING_MODES.VERTEX`, the crosshair's position will snap to the vertices of the grid, ie, the corner intersections.
+If you set `snap.position` to `CONST.GRID_SNAPPING_MODES.VERTEX`, the crosshair will snap to the vertices of the grid, ie, the corner intersections.

-If you set it to `CONST.GRID_SNAPPING_MODES.CENTER`, it snaps to the center of the grid squares/hexes;
+If you set it to `CONST.GRID_SNAPPING_MODES.CENTER`, the crosshair snaps to the center of the grid squares/hexes;

-If you set it to `CONST.GRID_SNAPPING_MODES.VERTEX | CONST.GRID_SNAPPING_MODES.CENTER` (exactly like this), it will snap it to the intersections AND the center of the grid squares/hexes.
-This is how Foundry determines which ones are valid.
+If you set it to `CONST.GRID_SNAPPING_MODES.VERTEX | CONST.GRID_SNAPPING_MODES.CENTER` (exactly like this), the crosshair will snap to the intersections AND the center of the grid squares/hexes.
+This is how Foundry determines how positions are snapped to its grid.